 So the concept of fast has two completely separate components: the objective and the subjective.
-The objective speed can be measured: in the case of music we could use “notes per second”.
-The subjective sensation of speed however could only be measured by physiological measurements that evaluate our emotional state, because the feeling of speed, is usually just the feeling of difficulty, stress, sensory overload, loss of control.
+The objective speed can be measured: in the case of music we could use “notes per minute/second”.
+The subjective sensation of speed however, could only be measured by physiological measurements that evaluate our emotional (and physical ?) state, because the feeling of speed, is usually just the feeling of difficulty, stress, sensory overload, loss of control.

 When we play something fast but effortlessly, it no longer feels fast.
 For example, play a tremolo …….. now a slurred trill.
 Easy, no?
-If we do this with a metronome, we can actually measure our speed.
-It is curious that for both a tremolo and a trill the upper limit seems to be more or less the same: with the metronome on 90 beats per second, it’s somewhere around 8 notes per beat = 720 notes per minute = 12 notes per second (this will vary according to each individual player).
-This is fast – but woodpeckers are faster, reaching speeds of up to 20 pecks per second!
-Even though 12 notes per second is fast (for any manual activity), the fact that the tremolo or trill is not particularly difficult, means that it doesn’t feel fast.
+Our maximum speed, of around 720 notes per minute (= 12 notes per second) is fast but woodpeckers are faster, reaching speeds of up to 20 pecks per second!
+Of course, machines are faster.
+Cars cruise at 40 rps and even rest at 15 (idling speed), washing machines spin your clothes at anything from 7 -30 rps, sewing machines sew at 40 -500 and pneumatic drills hammer from 10 – 300 rps.
+Though 12 notes per second is fast (for any manual activity), the fact that the tremolo or trill is not particularly difficult means that it doesn’t feel fast.

 Speed is thus a totally relative concept, and whether or not a passage can be considered “fast” is not determined by the absolute number of notes played per second nor by the metronome mark, but rather by the amplitude (size) and difficulty (complexity) of the movements involved in relation to the amount of time that we have in which to do them.
-In many ways “fast” is more a measure of difficulty than of speed, as things that feel “fast” for some players will feel simply comfortable for others!
-What is “too fast” for some players may even be “boring” and “unchallenging” for others.
+So, in many ways when we use the word “fast” to describe a passage we are referring more to our subjective feeling of its difficulty rather than its actual speed, as things that feel “fast” for some players will feel simply comfortable for others!
+What is “too fast” for one player may even be “boring” and “unchallenging” for another.

 2: WHAT THEN IS “FAST PLAYING” ?